 - Victoria Clock Tower

-If you visit on an early morning, you make sure to drop by the market to pick up fresh fruit and vegetables, souvenirs, and fresh fish.
-If you’ve never tried it, I recommend buying some breadfruit.
+If you visit in the early morning, you make sure to drop by the market to pick up fresh fruit and vegetables, souvenirs, and fresh fish.
+If you've never tried it, I recommend buying some breadfruit.
 This is a delicious fruit best eaten baked or charred on a fire.

 33. Hike to the Ros Sodyer Rock Pool on Mahe

 Another cool attraction in the Seychelles is the Ros Sodyer Rock Pool, also called the Mahe Rock pool.